Randhir123/data-warehouse/README.md

 ## Test

-To verify that the ETL process is a success, we can go the Redshift cluster in AWS Console and verify that the tables are created with right schema and data is correcly populated.
+To verify that the ETL process is a success, we can go the Redshift cluster in AWS Console and verify that the tables are created with right schema and data is correctly populated.